 How do you come up with project estimation in Agile world?
-If all requirements are not before the project starts, how do you provide the client or the project sponsor an schedule as when the product will be shipped?
+If all requirements are not before the project starts, how do you provide the client or the project sponsor and schedule as to when the product will be shipped?

 Project estimation is hard not only in Agile but traditional methods as well.
 Most rigorous planning and estimation in the traditional project management method don’t make for on time delivery in 90% of project cases.

 Estimation is valid if the type of work has been done by the team before and is well understood.
-Estimation for short run projects are always more accurate than for long projects.
+Estimation for short run projects is always more accurate than for long projects.

 This makes the job or estimation for each delivery much more accurate.
 Since Agile forces that both the scope and time in each project’s iteration (Sprint) to be bonded, the process of estimation and scheduling is much easier than waterfall.

-After running a few iterations and gaining confidence at the team’s ability to deliver the product, the team can set more accurate deadlines.
+After running a few iterations and gaining confidence in the team’s ability to deliver the product, the team can set more accurate deadlines.